-My background is in biochemistry and cardiopulmonary physiology, and I have formal training in trial design, clinical investigation, and mass spectrometry-based metabolic profiling .
-A major objective of my current research is to understand mechanisms of exercise intolerance in patients with heart failure and to define physiologic and biochemical signatures of heart failure subphenotypes.
+My background is in biochemistry and cardiopulmonary physiology, and I have formal training in trial design, clinical investigation and mass spectrometry-based metabolic profiling.
+An objective of my research is to understand mechanisms of exercise intolerance in patients with heart failure and to define physiologic and biochemical signatures of heart failure subphenotypes.

 One area of focus has been on defining physiologic and metabolomic signatures of right ventricular-pulmonary vascular (RV-PV) interactions during exercise in heart failure.
-Through a unique exercise protocol that integrates hemodynamic measurements, ventriculography, gas exchange measurement, and plasma sampling we have found that the periodic breathign and kinetics of oxygen uptake and efficiency of ventilation provide complementary gas exchange signatures of RV-PV dysfunction during exercise.
+Through a unique exercise protocol that integrates hemodynamic measurements, ventriculography, gas exchange measurement and plasma sampling, we found that periodic breathing and kinetics of oxygen uptake and efficiency of ventilation provide complementary gas exchange signatures of RV-PV dysfunction during exercise.
 This physiologic data is complemented by measurements of circulating small molecules that serve as metabolomic signatures of RV-PV dysfunction.
-Taken together, these easily acquired parameters promote recognition of impaired RV-PV function in HF and may also may inform targeted interventions for RV-PV dysfunction.
+Taken together, these parameters promote recognition of impaired RV-PV function in HF and may also may inform targeted interventions for RV-PV dysfunction.

-A second area of focus is the periphery in heart failure, which constitutes the vasculature and skeletal muscle systems.
-Although these systems are outside of the heart they play a critical role in determining functional capacity in patients with heart failure.
+Another area of focus is the periphery in heart failure, which constitutes the vasculature and skeletal muscle systems.
+These systems outside of the heart play a critical role in determining functional capacity in patients with heart failure.
 My group recently reported that peripheral oxygen extraction is abnormal in patients with heart failure.
-To improve peripheral oxygen utilization we are currently investigating iron homeostasis in heart failure and whether or not oral iron repletion improves exercise capacity in heart failure through an NIH-sponsored multicenter trial (IRONOUT-HF, PI=Lewis).
+To improve peripheral oxygen utilization, we are investigating iron homeostasis in heart failure and whether or not oral iron repletion improves exercise capacity in heart failure through an NIH-sponsored multicenter trial (IRONOUT-HF, PI=Lewis).